 After football season, our principal activity is Concert Band.
 This group is featured on the Christmas and Spring Concerts along with smaller groups that are formed as part of the Honors Band classes.
 In addition to growing numbers, this group has a growing reputation, having performed in Washington, D.C., Chicago, New York City, and Boston.
-In the spring of 2020, this group will be performing at the Grand Ole Opry and record at a studio in Nashville, Tennessee.
+In the spring of 2020, this group will be performed at the Grand Ole Opry and recorded at a studio in Nashville, Tennessee.

 Optional extracurricular opportunities include Jazz Band, Pep Band, Winter Guard, and Indoor Ensemble.
 Jazz Band concentrates on the most truly American style of music – one that thrives on diversity of cultures.
-Pep Band [shorten] is a fun group that plays rock and pop music to add spirit to Moeller and MND basketball games.
+Pep Band is a fun group that plays rock and pop music to add spirit to Moeller and MND basketball games.
 Winter Guard is an extension of the Color Guard that performs in the fall with the MND/Moeller Marching Band.
-And our new Indoor Ensemble gives wind, string, and percussion players another opportunity to grow in musicianship and compete indoors as a smaller, more imaginative marching ensemble.
+And our Indoor Ensemble gives wind, string, and percussion players another opportunity to grow in musicianship and compete indoors as a smaller, more imaginative marching ensemble.